OUR TRAINING METHODOLOGY

 - CRAWL - We think crawling is only the domain of babies and toddlers however, crawling is a developmental movement pattern that ties everything about you together.
 Studies reveal that crawling develops and enhances efficiencies between right and left hemispheres of the brain.
 Additionally it unites your sensory system, integrating balance, awareness and visual systems, along with building reflexive strength i.e. your ability to anticipate movement before it happens.

-- ELEVATE - This is the motion of taking something from ground level to above head i.e. taking groceries from a bag on the floor to place on shelves above head level and stretching on toes in a vertical and off vertical direction.
+- OVERHEAD lift - This is the motion of taking something from ground level to above head i.e. taking groceries from a bag on the floor to place on shelves above head level and stretching on toes in a vertical and off vertical direction.